MTietze/data_wrangler/Readme.md

 `tox`

-If tox complains about missing py38, you may need to run it as `tox -e /path/to/python38`
+If tox complains about missing py38, you may need to run it as `tox -e /path/to/python38`.

 ### Running Data Wrangler as a Standalone
 Create a YAML file at data_wrangler/local_config.yaml.
-See for below syntax.
-See tests/fixtures/test_config.yaml for an example.
+For a quick test, copy over the contents from tests/fixtures/test_config.yaml.

 Activate the virtualenv that tox created: